This award is presented by the USBWA in memory of Katha Quinn, sports

 for outstanding service to the media.

-relations during Gonzaga's current run of 12 straight NCAA men's
+media relations during Gonzaga's current run of 12 straight NCAA men's basketball

-the best early season tournaments, the gamut of college teams
+become one of the best early season tournaments, the gamut of college teams

-from the top of the polls to Division III matchups during the regular season, the
+from the top of the polls to Division III matchups during the regular season,

 2009: John Paquette, Big East